 Federal Protective Service Explosives Detection Canine Teams include a highly trained detection dog and a law enforcement handler.
 These teams conduct searches for a variety of explosive materials near building exteriors, parking lots, office areas, vehicles, packages, and people in and around federal facilities.
 They also provide a strong visible and psychological deterrent against criminal and terrorist threats.
 The teams are available to assist federal, state, and local law enforcement partners.

-EDD teams play a critical role in FPS’ comprehensive preventive security measures by supporting strategic explosive detection activities .
+Explosives Detection Canine Teams play a critical role in FPS’s comprehensive preventive security measures by supporting strategic explosives detection activities.
 They also provide immediate and specialized response to bomb threats and unattended packages or other such dangerous items.
-Most often, these detection activities allow the EDD teams to detect or quickly rule out the presence of dangerous materials and allow the business of the government to continue with minimal or no interruption.
+Most often, these detection activities allow the Explosives Detection Canine Teams to detect or quickly rule out the presence of dangerous materials and allow the business of the government to continue with minimal or no interruption.

 FPS has recently initiated a Personnel Screening Detection (PSD) program.
 PSD canines are specially trained to detect explosives carried by people or in moving containers, such as luggage or backpacks.

 Since the program first started in Washington, DC in 1998, it has grown from 12 teams to a fully operational, national program of more than 70 authorized teams.

 EDC responsibilities require the highest levels of expertise and professionalism and, as such, the selected handlers and canines are matched early in the training process and are required to complete a 10-week training course at the Basic FPS Canine Academy.
 After successful completion of the training program, the handlers and their canine partners graduate from the course as a certified EDC team and are strategically deployed across the nation based on the current threats and risk analysis.